eepgwde/pyeg0/jr/README.md

 ** To do

-I'll reconstitute the market price (100 base for each), calculate some technicals.
+I'll reconstitute the market price (1000 base for each), calculate some technicals.
+130-30 looks easiest to do.
+It's a scaled-down Markowitz.

+Add more technicals in kdb.

+Merge the unstacked data frames from kdb in R.

+Apply R technicals.

 130-30 looks easiest to do.
 It's a scaled-down Markowitz.

 * Notes